HIllya51/LunaTranslator/.github/README_en.md

 ## Sponsorship

-This software is completely free and open-source.
-However, maintaining software is not easy—development and upkeep require significant time and effort.

-If you find this software helpful, we'd be honored if you could become a [sponsor](https://patreon.com/HIllya51).
-Your support will be the driving force behind the software's long-term maintenance.
+Software maintenance is not easy.
+If you find this software helpful, please consider becoming my [sponsor](https://patreon.com/HIllya51).
+Your support will be a driving force for the long-term maintenance of the software.
+Thank you~

 ## Open Source License